chanovo/JCSS.DATA/README.md

 # JCSS_Database

 JCSS_Database is a repository for making data relevant to structural safety accessible to researchers, students and practicioners.
-The database provides:
-- data sets uploaded by individual contributors.
-- links to relevent external data sets.
-All data sets are grouped into 5 categories:
+The database provides data sets uploaded by individual contributors and also links to external relevent data sets.
+All data sets are grouped into 5 categories, whcih can be found in 5 separate folders:
 - Data on loads
 - Data on material properties
 - Data on structure failure